- Are expenses liabilities?

 Long-term liabilities

-These consist mainly of long-term debt maturing in more than one year.
+Long-term liabilities are obligations due beyond one year.
 You usually pay these out of fixed assets.
+These include:

-- Long-term loans and other notes payable of over one year in maturity
+- Long-term loans: Bank loans or notes payable over multiple years

 Contingent liabilities